How to Keep Green Vegetables Bright Green

 - oxygen: covered vs. uncovered

-It is important to prep fresh greens with a good wash.
-Rinse fresh greens thoroughly a few times.
-Remove the center stemp and cut, or tear the remaining leaves into smaller pieces.
+Prep fresh greens with a good wash.
+Rinse thoroughly a few times.
+Remove the center stem and cut, or tear the remaining leaves into smaller pieces.

-- The best way to prepare bright green vegetables is to ensure there is plenty of water.
+The best way to prepare bright green vegetables is to ensure there is plenty of water.
+Use enough water to cover the greens by at 1″inch.
+(This is one of the secrets to cooking crispy green beans.)